nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `exit`

+### Viewing help : `help`

+Shows a message explaining how to access the help page.

+Format: `help`

 ---------------------------------------------

 ### Saving the data

 FriendlyLink data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------